-The existence of any of these conditions is assessed by the Bank as a significant increase in the credit risk.
+The existence of any of these conditions is assessed by the Group as a significant increase in the credit risk.
 If there is no evidence of impairment have to be assigned to Stage 2, the transaction could be displaced from stage 2 to stage 1.

-Financial assets whose default risk has increased to such an extent after initial recognition that there is objective evidence of impairment have to be assigned to Stage 3 and a loan loss provision has to be recognised by calculating the Lifetime-Expected credit loss (ECL) Bank defines materiality threshold, exposure that are below that threshold should be considered as a small amount (below the limit).
+Financial assets whose default risk has increased to such an extent after initial recognition that there is objective evidence of impairment have to be assigned to Stage 3 and a loan loss provision has to be recognised by calculating the Lifetime Expected Credit Loss (ECL) Group defines materiality threshold, exposure that are below that threshold should be considered as a small amount (below the limit).
 The impairment of those assets which are above the threshold should be estimated individually.

-In order to determine the impairment and provision of assessed as class of clients, the expected credit loss (ECL) should be used according to the relevant principles of IFRS 9 impairment and provision of assessed as class of clients calculated on monthly basis, automatically.
+In order to determine the impairment and provision for classes of clients, the expected credit loss (ECL) should be used according to the relevant principles of IFRS 9 impairment and provision for classes of clients calculated on monthly basis, automatically.